-- 1 Door Latches. - 2 Window with Metal Shield.
-Screen allows cooking to be viewed while keeping microwaves confined in the oven. - 3 Touch Control Panel Display. - 4 Door Latch Release.
-Press latch release to open door. - 5 Removable Turntable.
-Turntable and support must be in place when using the oven.
-The turntable may be removed for cleaning. - 6 Convenience Guide.
+- 1 Door Latches.
+Pull out door.

+- 2 Window with Metal Shield.
+Screen allows cooking to be viewed while keeping microwaves confined in the oven.

+- 3 Convenience Guide.

 NOTE: Rating plate, oven vent(s) and oven light are located on the inside walls of the microwave oven.